Expolite/Expolite/README.md

 - 👋 Hi, I’m @Expolite as a nickname here in GithHub.
-- 👀 I’m interested in ... anime, gaming, sports, sleeping, writing a code with coffee.
+- 👀 I’m interested in ... anime, games, sports, coffee, reading, and coding.
 - 🌱 I’m learning ...
-Java and Practiicng C++ again.
+Web development and other languages.

-- :keyboard: HTML, CSS, JavaScript, PHP, SQL, C++, Java.
+- :keyboard: HTML, CSS, JavaScript, PHP, SQL, C++, Java, Python.

 <!---
 Expolite/Expolite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.